petermchale/math105A/README.md

 PLEASE BRING USB DRIVE TO LAB TO SAVE YOUR WORK.

-## Acknowledgements

-This course is adapted from [Tom Trogdon's course](https://www.math.uci.edu/~ttrogdon/105A/html/MATH105A.html).

 ## Schedule
 In the table below, `Sections` refers to sections of *Numerical Analysis, R.L.
 Burden and J.D.
 Faires, 9th Edition*.
 If you're new to programming, then you might like to consult the